BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/mongoose.md

 # Concept: Schemas

-A database schema outlines the expected structure of the data that will be inserted into a *collection*
+A schema outlines the expected structure of the data that will be inserted into a *collection*

 A database schema can also define *methods* on the documents being inserted.